-Would you believe that more than one-half of your home’s energy costs are for your heating and cooling?
-This is the reason why it’s critical to secure an energy-efficient HVAC system.
+Did you know that more than 50 percent of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s essential to have an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at converting natural gas into heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at turning natural gas into heat.
 An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save consumers money and stimulate sustainability.
+In 2022, the Biden Administration recommended new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save customers money and promote sustainability.

 - Save Americans $1.9 billion annually.